Skip to main content

 ExaGRyPE: Numerical General Relativity Solvers Based upon the Hyperbolic PDEs Solver Engine ExaHyPE

-ExaGrYPE is an extension to ExaHyPE 2 which in turn is built on top of Peano 4.
+ExaGRyPE is an extension to ExaHyPE 2 which in turn is built on top of Peano 4.
 Peano provides the AMR meshing (as well as all other facilities that we need such as the data management, MPI and multithreading), ExaHyPE 2 provides all the hyperbolic solver tools on top of this, and ExaGRyPE finally tweaks and tailors these generic solvers towards numerical relativity.

 The code is introduced in a paper in Computer Physics Communications